Elizabeth Fry | September 2020

-Put simply, anyone attempting to mislead the ATO will be hit with fines of up to A$12,600 and a stiff tax penalty, as the withdrawn money can be counted as assessable income and taxed at marginal tax rates.
+Put simply, anyone attempting to mislead the ATO will be hit with fines of up to $12,600 and a stiff tax penalty as the withdrawn money can be counted as assessable income and taxed at marginal tax rates.

-However, Ford is supportive of those who might have made an honest mistake.
+However, Ford supports those who might have made an honest mistake.

 "If this is the case, we will work with them, or their tax professional, to help resolve their position.
 Only in serious cases where an applicant has deliberately applied knowing they were ineligible, will we apply penalties."

-Even the ATO will consider setting aside penalties if people voluntarily disclose their actions, he adds.
+The ATO will also consider setting aside penalties if people voluntarily disclose their actions, he adds.